 For the fall session, the correlation of FCI performance with student interest and background as has been studied.
 As shown here in the Appendix, except for their program of study (Question 1) the characteristics of the student population in the two sessions of the course are different.
-Therefore, we were surprised that when each course was examined separately, the normalized gains were the same within the uncertainties for each student characteristic and were also consistent with the overall values of Table I. Table II summarizes the median normalized gains for the two sessions for those characteristics that had a significant number of students in all categories and with different pre-course and post-course FCI scores (some of this data for the fall session also appeared in Ref 19).
+We collected this information about the students because we anticipated that we would have to account for these differences in determining the overall effectiveness of the two formats of the course.
+Therefore, we were surprised that for each course looked at separately, the normalised gains were the same within uncertainties for each student characteristic and were also consistent with the overall values of Table IV.
+Table VI summarises the median normalised gains for the two sessions for those characteristics that had significant number of students in all categories and with different pre-course and post-course FCI scores; some of this data for the fall session also appeared in Reference 19.
 Also, recall that twice the stated uncertainty corresponds roughly to a 95% confidence interval.